skyway/skyway.github.io/en/ios-tutorial.md

 Create a Peer object in the viewDidLoad method.

-When creating the Peer object, specify the API key, domain name and debug level by using SKWPeerOption class.
+When creating the Peer object, specify the API key, domain name and debug level by using the SKWPeerOption class.

 *Objective-C*
 {: .lang}